-When researching potential CRM systems, Dynamics 365 (CRM) and Salesforce are often compared.
-However, there are a number of key areas where Dynamics 365 comes out on top.
+When researching CRM systems, Dynamics 365 and Salesforce are often compared; we cover the reasons why Dynamics comes out on top

 While Salesforce allows for some customisation, Dynamics 365 makes it easy to introduce business-specific entities, fields and processes, ensuring that the resulting system is the best fit for a business.
 In addition, the more technical Salesforce customisations have to be carried out in its own proprietary language, Apex, which can make it difficult to migrate away from Salesforce if required.

 Although both platforms occupy the premium end of the CRM market, Dynamics 365 allows for significant savings.
 For light users, a more affordable team member license is available.
 Also, Salesforce licenses are billed annually, meaning higher initial expenditure and commitment.
 Salesforce also suffers from hidden costs of add-ons to replicate functionality that is built in to 365.

 CRM and ERP